 Our God, is an amazing Creator.

-He created the Elysia chlorotica, or the eastern emerald elysia in layman’s terms.
-This sea slug can perform photosynthesis.
-In its juvenile stage, the mollusk begins to feed upon algae–stealing the chloroplasts from the algae and assimilating it into its own DNA (which gives the mollusk its green tint) until the slug has collected enough chloroplasts so that it can perform its own photosynthesis, and is no longer reliant upon the algae.
+He created the Elysia chlorotica (or the eastern emerald elysia in layman’s terms): This sea slug can perform photosynthesis.
+In its juvenile stage, the mollusk begins to feed upon algae–stealing the chloroplasts from the algae and assimilating it into its own DNA (which gives the mollusk its green tint), until the slug has collected enough chloroplasts to perform its own photosynthesis, being no longer reliant upon the algae.
 I guess the designers of Pokémon are not the only ones who created an animal-plant hybrid.
 Continue reading

 Valentine’s Day is almost here . . . and so is the release date of Fifty Shades of Grey.
 There is a buzz about this kinky, sexy movie, anticipation for this rated R film.